Moving to Saudi Arabia

 Once you decide to make the big move to Saudi Arabia, make sure you put aside enough time to prepare beforehand.
 Depending on your situation, you may choose to ship some or all of your personal items, such as furniture, sporting goods, appliances etc. Otherwise, you can find everything needed for a household available in the Kingdom.

-If you decide that you want to bring everything you own with you, take time to look into a removal company.
-A good removal company can make a world of difference.
+If you decide that you want to bring everything you own with you, take time to look into a relocation company.
+A good international relocation company can make a world of difference.
 Getting a consultation on how their process works, quotes and shipping estimates, delivery times, overall customer service, and reviews from other customers should all be considered.
 Try to get recommendations on carrier/relocation companies that have a good reputation.
 A quick online search can help find you the best-suited company.

 Things to consider when using a carrier/removal company:

-You may decide to not move all your belongings with you, and this also should be prepared for beforehand.
+You may decide not to move all your belongings with you, which should also be planned beforehand.
 Choosing to start afresh and leaving all your belongings behind is common and may occur for some of these reasons:

 Availability: You can find everything you may want or need in Saudi Arabia.
-Also, thanks to the internet, you can order pretty much everything as well.
+Also, thanks to the Internet, you can order pretty much everything as well.
+Keep in mind also that some of your items will need an adapter or converter, so make sure you consider power plugs and compatibility before you decide to pack electronics.

 You can rent fully furnished housing.
-If your employment contract includes accommodation or allowance for rent, you may find really nice flats or houses, fully furnished with all supplies needed.
-Depending on the employer`s budget, of course.
+If your employment contract includes accommodation or allowance for rent, you may find really nice flats or houses, fully furnished with all the supplies needed.
+Depending on the employer's budget, of course.

 Keep in mind that certain items might be prohibited from entering Saudi Arabia.
 In any case, if you are going to use cargo shipment, etc., or you will do everything on your own, you have to be aware of the Customs policies.